Paul Jenkins considers the pros and cons of increasing your levels of Testosterone.

 Clearly at the core of being manly, we find Testosterone.
 As such many a man, young and old alike, regularly endeavour to increase their Testosterone.
 Being such a huge factor in athletic performance, optimising natural endogenous testosterone levels has become common practise since the history of man has been recorded.
 It is even purported that the ancient Greek's used to ingest sheep testes to increase Testosterone levels prior to competing in the first Olympic Games.

-In our modern day quest for high Testosterone, we may find ourselves eating certain food stuffs that are high in minerals and other micronutrients that benefit Testosterone production, or supplementing with natural Testosterone boosting supplements.
-By doing so we may achieve our short term goal - high Testosterone; however are we really looking at the bigger picture?
-Although the androgenic sex hormone - Testosterone is great for our virility working wonders for the art of being manly, having a high Testosterone level can have an adverse affect on the prostate gland.
+In our modern-day quest for high Testosterone, we may find ourselves eating certain food stuffs that are high in minerals and other micronutrients that benefit Testosterone production or supplementing with natural Testosterone boosting supplements.
+By doing so we may achieve our short-term goal - high Testosterone; however, are we really looking at the bigger picture?
+Although the androgenic sex hormone - Testosterone is great for our virility working wonders for the art of being manly, having a high Testosterone level can have an adverse effect on the prostate gland.

 The prostate is a small male gland, around the size of a walnut, located directly below the bladder, intertwined with the urethra.
 The prostate gland forms an integral component of the male reproductive system.
 Its function is to protect sperm by way of an alkaline fluid.
 During ejaculation alkaline prostatic fluid is excreted into the urethra, where it is mixed with sperm, and then released as semen.
 The alkaline ph of the prostatic fluid helps to protect the sperm from the acidity of the female vagina; the fluid also increases mobility of sperm.